-Inside the Rise and Fall of a Migrant-Shelter Magnate
+How Family Separations Brought Down a Migrant Mogul

 Sanchez returned to Brownsville to work at the Esperanza Home for Boys.
 A Catholic priest, Father Jerry Frank, had founded the reformatory as a local alternative to juvenile incarceration and was looking for a new director.
 Having risen from Brownsville’s poorest neighborhood to the Ivy League, Sanchez seemed like an ideal role model for troubled youth, Frank told me.
 “He was very alive, very confident,” Frank said, “maybe a little cocky.”

 Within a year, Frank recalled, Sanchez outstripped his predecessor’s ambition, absorbing Esperanza under an umbrella organization he eventually named Southwest Key.
-In Sanchez’s professional resume from that time, listed under “major accomplishments,” is “wrote major proposal … to establish an emergency shelter for alien children.”
+On Sanchez’s professional résumé from that time, listed under “major accomplishments,” is “wrote major proposal … to establish an emergency shelter for alien children.”
 To help manage the growing company, he hired Angela Luck.
 “I was his right hand,” Luck, who became deputy executive director, told me.

 Read: What a pediatrician saw inside a Border Patrol warehouse